nkhorman/spamilter/docs/man/spamilter.conf.md

 - Default - `/var/db/spamilter`

 ### DnsBlChk
+Check the connecting MTA ip address against the RBLs specified in db.rdnsbl
 - Type - Boolean
 - Default - `True`

 ### GeoIPChk
+Lookup the connecting MTA ip address from the GeoIP database, find the Country, and check against the db.geocc database for Reject
 - Type - Boolean
 - Default - `True`